Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 7. Handling lack of freshness

-Lack of freshness occures when there is a newer version of a library available, but that version is not used in the application.
+Lack of freshness occurs when there is a newer version of a library available, but that version is not used in the application.

-Development teams are responsible for keeping libraries up-to-date to a recent version: this may be part of [How to remediate vulnerabilites](#how-to-remediate-vulnerabilities), to make sure that bug fixes and improvements are incorporated, for compatibility with other libraries, or to ensure that future updates will not be too complicated or require a large effort all at once.
+Development teams are responsible for keeping libraries up-to-date to a recent version: this may be part of [How to remediate vulnerabilities](#how-to-remediate-vulnerabilities), to make sure that bug fixes and improvements are incorporated, for compatibility with other libraries, or to ensure that future updates will not be too complicated or require a large effort all at once.

 The remedy for lack of freshness is always [Updating a library](#9-updating-a-library), possible exceptions are:
 - the newer version has a vulnerability for which a fix is not available (very rare)